10th January, 2024 • 5 minutes

 How can we stop multitasking?

 Make a clear plan for your day, prioritise your to do list and schedule the tasks.
 Scheduling is one of the most effective ways to stay focused.
-Then methodologically move through each task, one at a time.
-Avoid getting pulled away from that task by being more in control of your notifications and turning them off during focus time.
+Then methodically move through each task, one at a time.
+Avoid getting pulled away from that task by turning off notifications during your focus time.

-Watch this brilliant, and a bit scary, documentary about the power of switching off notifications.
+Watch this brilliant, slightly scary documentary about the power of switching off notifications.

 2. Practice active listening